 “Do not judge, and you will not be judged.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven.”
 (Luke 6:37)

 We believe in “Free Market Small Groups”.
 This means that any location, time, or group that gathers with a common purpose in Christ is encouraged and supported.
 We hope that each of you finds a place to gather, either with your SERVE Teams, for an equipping class, or just to fellowship and encourage one another.

 A place for men to come and find healing and freedom from sexual brokenness.

 Our children’s ministry focuses on helping our kids to both come to know Christ by the power of the Holy Spirit and to walk with Christ through every area of life.
 We want to build up our children to be world-changers for Christ.
 We want our kids to courageously walk out who they are as kids of a God who still does miracles and who dramatically changes people’s lives.

 We strive to create connection and opportunity for our teens to encounter God, discover their identity in Christ, and to live securely growing in Christ.
-We coordinate our gatherings with parents for small groups.

 More on How We Minister to Kids

 In our children’s ministry, our mission is to lead all children to be fully devoted followers of Christ and empowered to walk wholeheartedly with the Holy Spirit, using their gifts in the body of Christ.